Kite surfing in Cape Town

-Just 20 minutes’ drive from Cape Town’s city centre you’ll find beautiful Bloubergstrand which lies on the West Coast of Table Bay.
+Just 20 minutes’ drive from Cape Town’s City Centre you’ll find beautiful Bloubergstrand which lies on the West Coast of Table Bay.
+Blouberg Beach, also known as Bloubergstrand and Blaauwberg Beach, known for its picture-postcard views of Cape Town and Table Mountain, is renowned for its kite surfing.

-If you’re not out there defying gravity, or trying to perfect a forward loop grab as they say in kite surfing speak, then there’s a lot going on in the neighbourhood.
-The beachfront promenade has a wide variety of restaurants and cocktail bars.
+If you’re not out there defying gravity, or trying to perfect a forward loop grab as they say in kite surfing speak, the beachfront promenade has a wide variety of restaurants and cocktail bars with inspiring views of Table Mountain and Robben Island.

 The video below provides an idea of the conditions kite surfers can enjoy at Blaauwberg Beach.